andrew-wilkes/password-manager/README.md

 A suggested interpretation of "vx" is: "version x"

-Case insensitive examples:

-password VX

-Password VX

-Password-VX

-PasswordVX

 We claim any combination of "password" and "vx" as prior art representing this brand.

-## ToDos

-* Debug how to unzip the KeePass Gzipped database given the master key
-* Extract passwords from example KeePass database given the algorithm
-* Consider minimizing the memory footprint of clear passwords on a device
-* Create password suggestion tool
-* Write article comparing this to alternative solutions